How To Scalp Betfair Exchange: The Ultimate Guide

 Geeks Toy is one of the most popular pieces of software for scalpers on Betfair, and they also support Betdaq and Matchbook.

 They are currently offering a 14-day free trial for their Betfair version, which is well worth taking advantage of.

 The layout and interface of Geeks Toy take some getting used to if you have never used betting software before, but they offer a comprehensive guide for free on their website.

 At just £20 for a 3-month subscription, Geeks Toy certainly offers value for money.
 The right software can make the difference between success and failure in scalping, so £20 is a fair price to pay when you take your potential profits into account.

 One of the best features of Geeks Toy is the practice mode.

 With this tool, you can place bets without having to put up the money.
 Once you feel you are well-trained enough, you can start putting your own capital forward and making some real money.

 Bet Angel is another similar piece of software that can be used for scalping Betfair Exchange.
 Many of the features are basically the same as Geeks Toy.
 However, there are a few differences.

 Unlike Geeks Toy, Bet Angel offer automation of trading.
 This means you can set up your parameters for the software to follow.
 Then simply leave the program running while you go about your business.

-Bet Angel offer a free trial for 14 days.
-After that, an annual subscription is £60, with a three month subscription coming in at just £18.
-Bet Angel also offer a premium service that offers even more features, for £149.99 for one year.
+Bet Angel offers a free trial for 14 days.
+After that, an annual subscription is £60, with a three-month subscription coming in at just £18.
+Bet Angel also offers a premium service that offers even more features, for £149.99 for one year.